 Great architecture will play an increasingly prominent role in defining public space, through building forms that complement and shape open spaces.
 Architecture in Mission Valley will be distinctive and memorable, with greater attention paid to building quality, materials, details, and amenities that give back to the community.

-Finally, the hillsides that form edges of the valley and give the community its unique natural setting will be enhanced and maintained, so that Mission Valley will continue to have a distinct sense of place as defined by the natural landscape of the city.
+Finally, the hillsides that form the edges of the valley and give the community its unique natural setting will be enhanced and maintained, so Mission Valley will continue to have a distinct sense of place.

 Mobility System